- Department Information

 As prerequisites for "Classified Graduate" status, students must satisfy the University Writing Skills Requirement and satisfactorily complete the following three courses.
 Each course must be completed with a grade of "B" or better.

-- STAT/ENGR 3601 Statistics and Probability for Science and Engineering I
+- STAT/INDE 3601 Statistics and Probability for Science and Engineering I

 OR STAT/ENGR 5601 Introductory Statistics and Probability for Science and Engineering.